 - Top reasons for giving, and how those reasons are impacted by time horizons.

 - Vehicles for giving, by region and by donor type.

 - Perceptions of effectiveness of different strategic time horizons.

-Created in partnership with Campden Wealth, this report reflects findings from a survey and interviews with over 200 ultra-high net worth families engaged in philanthropy.
+Global Trends and Strategic Time Horizons in Family Philanthropy: Created in partnership with Campden Wealth, this report reflects findings from a survey and interviews with over 200 ultra-high net worth families engaged in philanthropy.

-Focused on foundation giving, this report includes a global exploration of various dimensions of strategic time horizons and examines strategies and operations, as well as perceived advantages and disadvantages of different philanthropic timeframes.
+Strategic Time Horizons: A Global Snapshot of Foundation Approaches: Focused on foundation giving, this report includes a global exploration of various dimensions of strategic time horizons and examines strategies and operations, as well as perceived advantages and disadvantages of different philanthropic timeframes.

 Through the insights from this research, we hope to create resources for funders that advance the field and practice of philanthropy.
 We are grateful to The Atlantic Philanthropies for their continued support of, and contributions to, this work.